Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 === Relevant Rules:
 A category will abide by all of the rulesets which contain the category.\
 \
-For example, take the category All Advancements 1.16 RSG.
+For example, take the category All Advancements 1.16 RSNMG.
 This category will abide by the following rulesets:
 - Universal Ruleset (as with all runs)
 - Random Seed Ruleset
-- Glitchless Ruleset
+- No Major Glitches Ruleset
 - All Advancements Ruleset
-- All Advancements SS/RS/SSG/RSG 1.16 Ruleset\
+- All Advancements SS/RS/SSNMG/RSNMG 1.16 Ruleset\
 \
 Note that the rules should be enforced 'bottom-up'.
 In the above example, rules in the All Advancements Ruleset may nullify or extend the rules from the Universal Ruleset.\
 \